Explore recipes and food culture from 174 countries. Additional features include food glossaries, food history timelines, and ingredient searches.

 - Show you how to find and prepare court forms

-Appointments are available on Mondays and Thursdays from 2-4 PM for 30 minutes.
+Appointments are available on Tuesdays and Thursdays from 2-4 PM for 30 minutes.
 Contact the Reference Desk at 847-448-8630 to book an appointment.

 Scholastic BookFlix pairs video storybooks with real-world information to help new readers build a love of reading and learning.
 Also includes interactive games to help build vocabulary and improve literacy.

 Britannica Escolar le ofrece recursos de referencia en español en dos interfaces exclusivas — cada una con una enciclopedia adaptada a las necesidades del lector: Britannica Escolar para estudiantes de primaria y secundaria.[This site offers resources in Spanish for all ages in two unique interfaces, each with its own comprehensive encyclopedia for elementary and middle school students.]

 Almost three million images from top international collection, rights-cleared for educational use.